Korchy/blender_s_up/README.md

 **Usage**

 - Select single object from some nested collections
-- Each pressing the "Select 1 level up" button make the level-up selection for items in collections.
+- Each pressing the "Select Level Up" button make the level-up selection for items in collections.

 **Shortcuts**